 The Law of Moses was far more extensive than the 10 moral commandments with which we are all so familiar.
-Integral in 'The Law' was the civil law that governed their lives and many ceremonial laws which detailed the construction and function of the tabernacle, the rituals of the priesthood, sacrificial offerings, and feast days, and like every other aspect of the Law, the alter of incense pointed to a special aspect of the Lord Jesus.
+Integral in 'The Law' was the civil law that governed their lives and many ceremonial laws which detailed the construction and function of the tabernacle, the rituals of the priesthood, sacrificial offerings, and feast days.
+Like every other aspect of the Law, the alter of incense pointed to a special aspect of the Lord Jesus.

-The alter of incense was placed directly in front of the veil, beyond which was the Most Holy Place where the sacred Ark of the Covenant was to remain... hidden from view.
-Elsewhere we are told that the alter had four horns, and year by year, on the Day of Atonement, the high priest would apply blood from an unblemished, sacrificed animal, onto the four horns - to cover the sin of the people for one more year.
-The high priest would sprinkle the blood with his finger seven times, "in front of the mercy-seat," pointing forward to the blood of Christ which was shed as the purchase price for the sin of the world, and remains the full and final sacrifice for sin and the only sin-offering acceptable to the Father.
+The alter of incense was placed directly in front of the veil, beyond which was the most Holy Place where the sacred Ark of the Covenant was to remain, hidden from view.
+Elsewhere, we are told that the alter had four horns and year by year, on the Day of Atonement, the high priest would apply blood from an unblemished, sacrificed animal, onto the four horns to cover the sin of the people for one more year.
+The high priest would sprinkle the blood with his finger seven times: "In front of the mercy-seat."
+This pointed forward to the blood of Christ which was shed as the purchase price for the sin of the world, and remains the full and final sacrifice for sin and the only sin-offering acceptable to the Father.

-Incense speaks of the effectual prayers of the righteous, which represent a sweet-smelling savour, ascending to the Lord.
-In Psalm 151 we read "May my prayer be set before You as incense, and the raising of my hands as the evening offering," and in Revelation we read of golden bowls being filled with incense, "which are the prayers of the saints," and that, "the smoke of the incense, which came with the prayers of the saints, ascended up before God out of the angel's hand."
+Incense speaks of the effectual prayers of the righteous, which represent a sweet-smelling savour ascending to the Lord.
+In Psalm 151, we read: "May my prayer be set before You as incense, and the raising of my hands as the evening offering."
+In Revelation we read of golden bowls being filled with incense: "Which are the prayers of the saints... and the smoke of the incense, which came with the prayers of the saints, ascended up before God out of the angel's hand."

-The flame on this alter, which was to be kept burning day and night, is an elegant reminder of Christ's beautiful ministry of unceasing prayer and intercession, for He is the one and only Mediator between God and man and His intercession prompts God's people towards continuous prayer and ongoing fellowship with the Father... for we are all called to pray on all occasion, to, "pray without ceasing" and to, "devote yourselves to prayer and be alert and thankful when you pray."
+The flame on this alter, which was to be kept burning day and night, is an elegant reminder of Christ's ministry of unceasing prayer and intercession, for He is the one and only Mediator between God and man and His intercession prompts God's people towards continuous prayer and ongoing fellowship with the Father.
+We are all called to pray on all occasions: "Pray without ceasing... devote yourselves to prayer and be alert and thankful when you pray."